hyperskill/hyperstyle/src/python/model/README.md

 # Qodana imitation model
-`RobertaForSequenceClassification`model with `BCELogisticLoss` solve multilabel classification task.
+`RobertaForSequenceClassification` model with `BCEWithLogitsLoss` solve multilabel classification task.

-Model outputs is tensor of size: `batch_size` x `num_classes`.
-We get each class probabilities are by taking `sigmoid`.

-Finally, we calculate predictions by comparing the probability of each class with the `threshold`.
+Model outputs is a tensor of size: `batch_size` x `num_classes`.
+Class probabilities are recieved by taking `sigmoid` and final predictions are computed by comparing the probability of each class with the `threshold`.

 As classes might be unbalanced the used metric is `f1-score`.
 ## What it does